chromium/chromium/docs/threading_and_tasks.md

       FROM_HERE, {}, base::BindOnce(&H), base::BindOnce(&I));

   // This runs the (Thread|Sequenced)TaskRunnerHandle queue until both the
-  // (Thread|Sequenced)TaskRunnerHandle queue and the TaskSchedule queue are
+  // (Thread|Sequenced)TaskRunnerHandle queue and the ThreadPool queue are
+  // empty.
+Prefer explicit exit conditions to RunUntilIdle when possible:
-  // empty:
+  // bit.ly/run-until-idle-with-care2.
   task_environment_.RunUntilIdle();
   // E, H, I have been executed.
 }